Skip to content

 Synonym for "vector index used by a Retrieve node".
 In Tryll, a knowledge base is realised as an embedded string storage.

-Instruction component
+Instruction slot

-A named instruction string attached to the current interaction by an Instruction node.
-Projection exposes instruction components to the downstream Generate node's Mustache template as: {{instruction_<name>}} (flat string) and entries in the {{#instructions}} list (each with {{name}} and {{text}}).
+A named instruction string attached to the current interaction as a kind=Instruction slot by an Instruction node (or Intent to Instruction).
+Projection exposes instruction slots to the downstream Generate node's Mustache template as: {{slot.<name>}} (direct lookup) and entries in the {{#instructions}} list (each with {{name}} and {{text}}).

 Knowledge component